ruby/www.ruby-lang.org/en/news/_posts/2019-04-20-ruby-2-7-0-preview1-released.md

   * Method inlining is performed when a method is considered as pure.
 This optimization is still experimental and many methods are NOT considered as pure yet.

-  * Default value of +--jit-min-calls+ is changed from 5 to 10,000
+  * Default value of `--jit-min-calls` is changed from 5 to 10,000

   * Default value of +--jit-max-cache+ is changed from 1,000 to 100